-Good afternoon.
 My name is Mike Moon.
-My wife and I own and operate 3 grocery stores in Kansas.
-Moon's Hometown Market in LaCygne, Humboldt, and in Osawatomie, where I live.
+I am a lifelong Kansas, currently living in Osawatomie.
+My wife and I own and operate 2 grocery stores in Kansas; Moon's Hometown Markets in LaCygne, and Humboldt.

-I'm here today because I believe that modern realities demand modern liquor laws.
+I believe that modern realities and modern consumers demand modern liquor laws.
 Instead, Kansas enjoys the distinction of having some of the most antiquated liquor laws in the nation.
 We are one of the few states that still prohibit the sale of full-strength beer, wine and spirits in grocery and convenience stores.
-I believe it's time to change that.
+It's time to change that.

-First, a little information about rural grocery stores.
-There are a lot fewer of us than there used to be.
+Here's something you may not know about rural grocery stores; there are a lot fewer of us than there used to be.
 Since 2006, nearly 40 percent of Kansas' grocers in towns of less than 2,500 have closed their doors.
 And the rest of us are struggling to survive.
 That's bad news for us; that goes without saying.
 But what people often don't realize is what bad news that is for the communities we serve.

 But where does our business go?
 Many people think we operate in a recession-proof business model, after all, "Everybody has to eat".
 While that statement is true, they don't have to buy it from us.
 There is more competition for the food dollar today than ever before.
 You can purchase pop, milk, and bread at any convenience store.
-In small towns, the dollar stores take away our paper, household, and cleaning aisles, and are getting deeper daily into crackers, snacks, canned goods and frozen foods.
+In small towns, "dollar" stores take away our paper, household, and cleaning aisles, and are getting deeper daily into crackers, snacks, canned goods and frozen foods.
 A few are experimenting with fresh meat and produce.
+And the oft-acknowledged threat from the mass merchants and big box retailers is greater than ever.
 As our sales base erodes, we fight back with hotter prices and promotions, which impact profit margins at a time when expenses are rising at an unprecedented pace.
 This is a slippery slope which many cannot recover from.

-Without small-town grocery stores, entire counties can become "food deserts"-areas where healthy food is hard to come by, and residents are forced to drive long distances to shop.
-With less access to healthy foods, people suffer negative health consequences.
-Some even go hungry.
+Without small-town grocery stores, entire counties can become "food deserts": areas where healthy food is hard to come by.
+Residents are forced to drive long distances to shop, or must settle for convenience foods or other, less-healthy options.
 The elderly and disabled are especially at risk.

 But that's only part of the story.
 Grocery stores represent much more to their communities than simply a place to buy food.
 They serve as meeting places.
 They drive local economies.
+They generate significant sales and property tax revenues.
 And, they represent a key element in attracting new residents.
 In short, they are part of the glue that holds a community together.
 So, when a town loses its grocery story, it's a huge blow with far-reaching effects.

-I believe modernizing Kansas' liquor laws will be good for rural grocery stores.
+Modernizing Kansas' liquor laws will be good for rural grocery stores.
 First of all, the ability to sell adult beverages will boost sagging profits by allowing us to add new products lines and increase revenues.
 It will also attract new businesses and economic development to our communities and surrounding communities, instead of driving them away as current laws do.
 Contrary to what some may say, small businesses thrive in an environment with robust development.